Edward Hogg

-Edward Hogg (born 26 January 1979) is an English actor, known for portraying Jesco White in White Lightnin', Stephen Turnbull in Bunny and the Bull, Eugene Mathers in Indian Summers, Segundus in Jonathan Strange & Mr Norrell, Michael 'Godders' Godfrey in Taboo, and Thomas Haxby in Harlots.
+Edward George Hogg (born 26 January 1979) is an English actor, known for portraying Jesco White in White Lightnin', Stephen Turnbull in Bunny and the Bull, Eugene Mathers in Indian Summers, Segundus in Jonathan Strange & Mr Norrell, Michael 'Godders' Godfrey in Taboo, and Thomas Haxby in Harlots.

-Background
+Early life

 Hogg, the second of four children, was born in Doncaster and brought up in Sheffield.
 He went to Wales High School.
 His mother is a teacher and his father a retired civil engineer.
 As a teenager, Hogg was a member of several bands, including post-punk group Porno King, in which he was the lead singer.
 When the band split, he joined an amateur dramatics group, Sheffield MISTCO, with his younger sister, transferring his love of performance to acting.

 Hogg trained at the Royal Academy of Dramatic Art between 1999 and 2002.

-Hogg has stated that his acting hero is Al Pacino and the director who he would most like to work with is Paul Thomas Anderson.
+Hogg has stated that his acting hero is Al Pacino, and the director he would most like to work with is Paul Thomas Anderson.

 When asked what medium he preferred, Hogg chose theatre over film.
 He was quoted as saying: "I like being in film, I like going to watch a film, and I'm in it, and going 'wow' but, actually, I think doing the physical kind of acting, being on stage, is better.
 Because it's happening, it's instant, there and then all the time."